occamai/deepfakequiz/README.md

 This is the reactjs server that runs the main quiz application.

 Installation as follows:
-* Ubuntu 18.04 ( likely other versions work, but that's what I used
-* Install a recent version of ReactJS ( I think I used this https://www.techomoro.com/how-to-install-and-setup-a-react-app-on-ubuntu-18-04-1/ )
-* Now, cd into deepfakequiz/react-tutorial
+* First, cd into deepfakequiz/react-tutorial
 * Install the project dependencies at the command line: >> npm install
-* Edit the src/global.js file and make the the local settings are uncommented (ie, googleAuth=false )
+* Edit the src/global.js file and make the the local settings are uncommented (ie, googleAuth=false, local URL for post server )
 * Run the server as follows at the command line: >> npm start
+* ReactJS will automatically open a browser tab for you

 ## production deployment